-- (d) Project design details, including project location, output capacity, equipment list, and interconnection information; and - 6 (e) Subscription information, including rates, fees, terms, and 7 conditions. - $((\frac{(+6)}{(+6)}))$ (7) The administrator of a community solar project must provide the information required in subsection $((\frac{(+5)}{(+5)}))$ (6) of this section to the Washington State University extension energy program at the time it submits the applications allowed under RCW 82.16.165(1) and section 7 of this act. - ((+7)) (8) The administrator of a community solar project must provide each project participant with a disclosure form containing all material terms and conditions of participation in the project, including but not limited to the following: - (a) Plain language disclosure of the terms under which the project participant's share of any incentive payment will be calculated by the Washington State University extension energy program ((over the life of the contract)); - (b) Contract provisions regulating the disposition or transfer of the project participant's interest in the project, including any potential costs associated with such a transfer; - (c) All recurring and nonrecurring charges; - (d) A description of the billing and payment procedures; - (e) A description of any compensation to be paid in the event of project underperformance; - (f) Current production projections and a description of the methodology used to develop the projections; - (g) Contact information for questions and complaints; and - 31 (h) Any other terms and conditions of the services provided by 32 the administrator. - ((+8)) (9) A utility may not adopt rates, terms, conditions, or standards that unduly or unreasonably discriminate between utility-administered community solar projects and those administered by another entity. - 37 (((9))) (10) A public utility district that is engaged in distributing electricity to more than one retail electric customer in the state and a joint operating agency organized under chapter 43.52 RCW on or before January 1, 2017, may enter into an agreement with Code Rev/AV:eab
+- 1 (d) Project design details, including project location, output 2 capacity, equipment list, and interconnection information; and - 3 (e) Subscription information, including rates, fees, terms, and 4 conditions. - ((+6+)) (7) The administrator of a community solar project must provide the information required in subsection ((+5+)) (6) of this section to the Washington State University extension energy program at the time it submits the applications allowed under RCW 82.16.165(1) and section 7 of this act. - (((7))) (8) The administrator of a community solar project must provide each project participant with a disclosure form containing all material terms and conditions of participation in the project, including but not limited to the following: - (a) Plain language disclosure of the terms under which the project participant's share of any incentive payment will be calculated by the Washington State University extension energy program over the life of the contract; - (b) Contract provisions regulating the disposition or transfer of the project participant's interest in the project, including any potential costs associated with such a transfer; - (c) All recurring and nonrecurring charges;

+- (d) A description of the billing and payment procedures; - 23 (e) A description of any compensation to be paid in the event of 24 project underperformance; - (f) Current production projections and a description of the methodology used to develop the projections; - (g) Contact information for questions and complaints; and - 28 (h) Any other terms and conditions of the services provided by 29 the administrator. - $((\frac{(8)}{(9)}))$ A utility may not adopt rates, terms, conditions, or standards that unduly or unreasonably discriminate between utility-administered community solar projects and those administered by another entity. - $((\frac{(9)}{(9)}))$ (10) A public utility district that is engaged in distributing electricity to more than one retail electric customer in the state and a joint operating agency organized under chapter 43.52 RCW on or before January 1, 2017, may enter into an agreement with each other to construct and own a community solar project that is located on property owned by a joint operating agency or on property that receives electric service from a participating public utility district.
+Each participant of a community solar project under this subsection must be a customer of at least one of the public utility districts that is a party to the agreement with a joint operating agency to construct and own a community solar project.